 Um, well, sorry…er yes there is.
 The PHILIPS Fidelio SoundAvia AD7000W/3 has “AirPlay” working — that’s Apple’s wireless connect system.
 The way it works is that you use your iOS device to sync directly to the Philips Fidelio SoundAvia AD7000W/3, so that you can set up the parameters and activate its functionality.
-Then you return to your own home network, which the PHILIPS Fidelio SoundAvia AD7000W/3 is also now connected to.
-You can now stream to the PHILIPS Fidelio SoundAvia AD7000W/3 from iTunes (Mac or PC) or an iOS device (iPone, iPad, etc.) by selecting the PHILIPS directly as the audio source to use (rather than speakers).
+Then you return to your own home network, to which the PHILIPS Fidelio SoundAvia AD7000W/3 is also now connected.
+You can now stream to the PHILIPS Fidelio SoundAvia AD7000W/3 from iTunes (Mac or PC) or an iOS device (iPhone, iPad, etc.) by selecting the PHILIPS directly as the audio source to use (rather than speakers).

 Of course what you hear is as important, if not more so, than whether it’s coming from the left or right side as you face the sound.
 In this case, the PHILIPS Fidelio SoundAvia AD7000W/3 is more than up to snuff, as it were.
-Good midrange audio, reasonably low bass and in general the vocals stayed on track even when the volume was turned nearly all the way up.
+Good midrange audio, reasonably low bass, and in general the vocals stayed on track even when the volume was turned nearly up.
 Don’t expect to kill the windows as there’s only 10 watts to work with but…this is a compact speaker that you won’t be using as your home theater sound system for watching Die Hard, so nothing to worry about there.
 On a desk or a table in the den or even the garage, it’s good stuff.

 Bottom line: The PHILIPS Fidelio SoundAvia AD7000W/3 produces good sound and has a clean and compact look that won’t embarrass.
-Plus it’s wireless technology makes it even more compact.
-Also the $199 retail might seem high, until you realize that the “street” price is just a bit above about half that.
+Plus its wireless technology makes it even more compact.
+Also, the $199 retail might seem high, until you realize that the “street” price is just a bit above about half that.